Running the Student Help Payroll Inactivity Recap Report in HRS

 - If the termination is correct, it is recommended to also remove this employee from the Approver/Back-up Approver’s Manager Self Service portal.

 - This is done by inactivating the employee’s Time and Labor Security.
-For further details and step by step screenshots and instruction, please see: TL - Create and Maintain Time and Labor Security
+For further details and step by step screenshots and instruction, please see: Creating and Maintaining Time and Labor Security in HRS

-- HR - Expected Job End Date (EJED) Query
+- Running the Expected Job End Date (EJED) Query in HRS

-- TL - Create and Maintain Time and Labor Security
+- Creating and Maintaining Time and Labor Security in HRS

 - Oracle Identity Manager (OIM) 11g- Requesting Entitlements for HRS